 - Top them with some freshly grated parmesan and chopped basil.

-- Drizzle with some balsamic glaze for a lot of flavor.
+- Drizzle with some balsamic glaze or garlic scape pesto for a lot of flavor.

 - Top with vegetables such as tomatoes and red onions.